 Cape Town offers a diverse range of experiences throughout the year, each with its own unique charm and appeal.
 Whether you’re looking for sunny beach days or cultural festivities, Cape Town has something to offer every traveller, no matter the season.
 So, let’s delve into the best time to visit this captivating destination and make the most out of your holiday.

 Visiting Cape Town in January and February

-Pack: sandals, swimsuit, loads of sunscreen, shorts and dresses
+Pack: Sandals, swimsuits, loads of sunscreen, hats or caps, shorts and dresses

 Visiting Cape Town in March and April